berachain/docs/apps/core/content/learn/pol/index.md

 # Proof-of-Liquidity Overview 📓

 Proof-of-Liquidity (PoL) is an extension of delegated Proof-of-Stake (dPoS) that realigns economic incentives between validators, applications, and users.
-The key innovation is separating the chain's security (BERA) from its governance and rewards (BGT).
+The key innovation is separating the chain's security ($BERA) from its governance and rewards ($BGT).

 The Berachain active set is determined by a validator's BERA stake, with a 250K floor and 2.5M cap.
 Within the active set, each validator's probability of winning a block is proportional to their staked BERA.
 The size of their block reward in BGT is determined by their boost - the percentage of total BGT delegated to them.